Church of St. Mary of Blachernae: History

 At the end of the siege, the Byzantines learned that the church (which at that time lay outside the Walls) was the only one not to have been plundered by the invaders.
 When the victorious Heraclius returned to Constantinople, bringing back the True Cross which had been captured by the Persians in Jerusalem, the Patriarch received him at Saint Mary's.
 Sometime later, the Emperor built a single wall to protect the church, thus enclosing the suburb of Blachernae within the city.

 The Byzantine victory during the Arab siege of 717-718 was also credited to the protection of the Virgin Vlachernitissa, as was the Byzantine victory against the invasion of the Rus in 860.
 On the latter occasion, the Veil of the Virgin (mafórion), which had joined the other relics in the church, was plunged into the sea to invoke God's protection for the fleet.
 In 926 during the war against Simeon of Bulgaria the potency of the relics of the Virgin also helped convince the Bulgarian Tsar to negotiate with the Byzantines rather than assault the city.
+In the early 10th century, a procession took place every Friday in which these relics were brought to the church of Chalkoprateia, near the Hagia Sophia.

 On 15 August 944 the church received two more important relics: the letter written by King Abgar V of Edessa to Jesus and the Mandylion.
 Both were subsequently moved to the Church of the Virgin of the Pharos.

 As a centre for the veneration of images, the Church of St Mary also played an important role in Byzantine religious disputes.
 During the Iconoclastic period, the final session of the Council of Hieria, at which the cult of the images was condemned, took place in the church.
 As a consequence of that decision, Emperor Constantine V ordered its figurative mosaics to be destroyed, and replaced them with others representing natural scenes with trees, birds and animals.
 On that occasion the Icon of the Blachernitissa was hidden under a layer of silvery mortar.
 In 843, with the end of Iconoclasm, the Feast of Orthodoxy was celebrated for the first time in the church of Blachernae with an Agrypnía ("holy Vigil"), which occurred on the first Sunday of Lent.
+Thomais of Lesbos, a laywoman who was later considered a saint, frequented the church regularly in the 10th century and prayed before the Ayía Sorós (where lay people were not allowed).